Sherwin Williams Antique White: a pretty darn popular cream paint color

-If you’re looking for a cream paint colour for your exterior that has a REASONABLE amount of yellow in it, without being ‘day-glo’, Antique White could be a GORGEOUS choice for siding OR trim!
+If you’re looking for a cream paint colour for your exterior that has a REASONABLE amount of yellow in it, while still being ‘neutral-ish’, Antique White could be a GORGEOUS choice.

 - Benjamin Moore Navajo White is similar but softer

 - Benjamin Moore Indian White is a bit cleaner/more orange undertone

 - Sherwin Williams Muslin (a bit less orange)

 WHAT PAINT COLORS GO WITH ANTIQUE WHITE OR CREAM CABINETS?

 Before deciding what colour you want on your walls, you need to decide what LOOK you’re going for.
 Because as discussed earlier, Antique White is a picky lil fella…

 Warm paint colors will help to soften the approach of Antique White as they will blend a bit more.
 Warm colors include cream, beige and brown.

 Cool paint colors will ‘accent’ Antique White and can enhance the warmth/yellow of it, making it appear a bit stronger.
 Cool colors include gray (with any of its undertones), blue, green, and purple.
 This also includes greige, although it’s considered a warm paint colour.

 Another helpful bit of advice is to look for colors with an LRV of approximately 50 or LOWER.
 There are very few lighter colors that will work (other than a beige/cream with the same undertones as Antique White).